descope/python-sdk/README.md

 #### Set or Expire User Password

-You can set (temporary/active) or expire a user's password.
+You can set a new active password for a user that they can sign in with.
-Note: When using SetTemporaryPassword password will automatically be set as expired.
+You can also set a temporary password that they user will be forced to change on the next login.
-The user will not be able log-in using an expired password, and will be required replace it on next login.
+For a user that already has an active password, you can expire their current password, effectively requiring them to change it on the next login.

 ```Python